On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

 \subsubsection{Sizes of the remaining clusters}

 We now describe how we control the sizes of the percolation clusters rooted at nodes different from the root.
 We will apply our results from this section in the supercritical case $\alpha\kappa>1$.

 We first look at a different but related quantity.
 Namely, let us write $\mT_{i,n}^{(p)}$ for the subtree of $\mT_n^{(p)}$ rooted at node $i$, i.e., $\mT_{i,n}^{(p)}$ is the combinatorial structure spanned by the vertices $j\geq i$ which are connected to node $i$ after superposing percolation on $\mT_n$.
 Note that $\mT_{1,n}^{(p)}$ equals the root cluster $c_{1,n}$, whereas for $i\geq 2$, $\mT_{i,n}^{(p)}$ is a percolation cluster of $\mT_n^{(p)}$ if and only if the edge connecting $i$ to its parent has been cut.
 Let us also write $\eta(n,i)$ for the number of nodes $j\geq i$ which are connected to node $i$ in $\mT_n$, that is, \textit{before} superposing percolation.
-Then it holds that Indeed, as already observed, it does not matter if we first build the tree and then perform percolation or if we decide successively if a new arriving edge is cut or not.
+Since it does not matter if we first build the tree and then perform percolation or if we decide successively if a new arriving edge is cut or not, it holds that